 The key to fighting the challenge of counterfeiters isn’t trying to prosecute every counterfeiter your brand encounters, that’s neither scalable nor is it cost-effective.
 The key is to protect your brand upstream from the crime with technology that can monitor your social media accounts that stop brand abuse at the source.

-LexisNexis Brand Protection powered by Appdetex helps brands do just that.
-Appdetex’s technology monitors social media and online marketplaces around the clock with advanced data analytics and up-to-date metrics so that brands can identify both new and unknown abuse, as well as keep tabs on previous offenders.
+LexisNexis Brand Protection helps brands do just that.
+Tracer’s technology monitors social media and online marketplaces around the clock with advanced data analytics and up-to-date metrics so that brands can identify both new and unknown abuse, as well as keep tabs on previous offenders.